Safe Interactions via Monte Carlo Linear-Quadratic Games: Simulations

 where $g$ is the goal position the robot is trying to reach, $x_\mathcal{R}$ is the robot's position, $x_\mathcal{H}$ is the human's location, and $\eta$ scales the cost of approaching the human.
 Each interaction lasts a total of $T=30$ timesteps.

 \textit{Manipulator.} Our final environment contains two $7$-DoF robot arms in PyBullet.
 We treat one of these arms as the simulated human, and the other as the robot.
 Both agents are trying to pick up and place objects within a shared workspace.
 The dynamics of the arms and the task are nonlinear, and the system state $x \in \mathcal{X}$ is $26$-dimensional (including manipulators and objects).
 We leverage a cost function similar to \textit{driving}.
 The robot moves to reach, grasp, and place items while avoiding collisions with the other arm.
+We separate this task into two separate sub-tasks: \textit{reaching} and \textit{placing}, each with separate cost functions.
+Settings with grasping violate the smooth dynamics assumptions of Section~\ref{sec:problem}.
+To still use LQ approximations for the environment, the sub-task is automatically switched when the \textit{reaching} sub-task's cost is below a certain threshold.

 \p{Simulated Human} We simulate humans as bounded-rational agents that noisily optimize their cost function $J_H$:

 Increasing $\alpha \rightarrow \infty$ causes the human to always take the optimal action, while decreasing $\alpha \rightarrow 0$ causes the human to act randomly \cite{fridovich2020confidence}.
 In our simulations we set $\alpha = 7.5$.
 When computing the cost for future timesteps the simulated human assumes the robot will repeat its most recent action $u^{t_0}$ (e.g., the robot will keep moving with the same velocity).
 In each environment the human had a task that was independent of the robot's objective --- for instance, in \textit{driving} the human tried to reach their own goal position.